luarocks/luarocks-site/README.md

 The `make test_db` command will copy the schema of the `moonrocks` local database into the test database, wiping out what whatever was there.
-You'll only need to run this command once and the beginning any any time the schema has changed.
+You'll only need to run this command once and the beginning any time the schema has changed.

 ### Setting up Google Cloud Storage